awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2postgresql.steps.createsourcetargetendpoints.md

    The following table describes the advanced source settings\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/sbs/chap-rdsoracle2postgresql.steps.createsourcetargetendpoints.html)

-   For information about extra connection attributes, see [Using Extra Connection Attributes with AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Introduction.ConnectionAttributes.html)\.
+   For information about extra connection attributes, see [Using Extra Connection Attributes](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Introduction.ConnectionAttributes.html)\.

    The following table describes the target settings\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/sbs/chap-rdsoracle2postgresql.steps.createsourcetargetendpoints.html)